 What are ‘learning routines’, and why should you use them with your young learner classes?
 Expert author Carol Read explains all, offering tips and practical advice.

-Learning routines are established procedures and patterns of behaviour that you teach children and then use regularly and repeatedly for carrying out certain everyday classroom activities.
-Learning routines impact positively on children’s learning, behaviour, participation, and social and emotional wellbeing, as well as on your ability to manage your classes effectively and to achieve successful teaching and learning outcomes.
+Learning routines are established procedures and patterns of behaviour that you teach children and then use regularly and repeatedly for everyday classroom activities.
+Learning routines positively impact children’s learning, behaviour, participation, and social and emotional well-being, as well as your ability to manage your classes effectively and achieve successful teaching and learning outcomes.

 What learning routines can you use?

 Learning routines can be used at any stage of your lesson.
 They include:

 Opening routines: to use at the start of every class, such as greeting the puppet, singing a ‘hello’ song, taking the register, saying how you feel today, identifying the day of the week, discussing the weather and setting learning objectives.

 Activity routines: create the appropriate atmosphere and learning climate for specific activities, such as circle and story time.

 Transition routines: to help children transition between different stages of the lesson or move from other parts of the classroom in an orderly way.